PFTL/website_articles/articles/02_HDF5_python.md

 |float            |1602144                |1469580              |1469868              |

 The impact of compression on the integer datasets is much more noticeable than with the float dataset.
 I leave it up to you to understand why the compressing worked so well in the first two cases and not in the other.
-As a hint, you should inspect what kind of data you are actually saving.
+As a hint, you should inspect what kind of data you are saving.

 Reading compressed data doesn't change any of the code discussed above.
-The underlying HDF5 library will take care of extracting the data from the compressed datasets with the appropriate algorithm.
+The underlying HDF5 library will extract the data from the compressed datasets with the appropriate algorithm.
 Therefore, if you implement compression for saving, you don't need to change the code you use for reading.

 Compressing data is an extra tool that you have to consider, together with all the other aspects of data handling.
 You should consider the